Where to meet: wine tasting stands

 Good to know:

-- First, stroll through the beautiful castle grounds and take in the view from the panoramic terrace over the vineyards to the Rhine
+- Start by strolling through the beautiful castle grounds and take in the view from the panoramic terrace over the vineyards to the Rhine

-- The wines of the Schloss Johannisberg winery are served, accompanied by small regional dishes
+- Wines from the Schloss Johannisberg winery are served, accompanied by small regional dishes

-- Don't miss: the sculpture of the Spätlesereiter, which commemorates the invention of the Spätlese (see below)
+- Don’t miss: the sculpture of the Spätlese Rider, commemorating the invention of Spätlese (see below)

 The invention of late harvest at Schloss Johannisberg: In 1775, Schloss Johannisberg in the nearby Rheingau region eagerly awaited the arrival of the prince-bishop of Fulda's courier, who was to bring permission for the grape harvest.
 But the messenger was delayed – by a whole three weeks!
 During this time, the noble Riesling grapes were attacked by gray mold and appeared to be spoiled.
 With no other options available, they were pressed anyway – and lo and behold: the wine turned out to be exceptionally aromatic, sweet, and complex.
 Spätlese was born!
 More wonderful anecdotes can be found here (opens in a new tab)!